-(ii) "Sink" or "sink to load" or "load sink" means the sink iden- - (ii) "Sink" or "sink to load" or "load sink" means the sink identified on the physical path of e-tags, where defined points have been established through the affiliated registry.
-Exported electricity is disaggregated by the sink on the e-tag, also referred to as the final point of delivery on the e-tag. - point of delivery on the e-tag.
+(ii) "Sink" or "sink to load" or "load sink" means the sink identified on the physical path of e-tags, where defined points have been established through the affiliated registry.
+Exported electricity is disaggregated by the sink on the e-tag, also referred to as the final point of delivery on the e-tag.

-(jj) "Source of generation" or "generation source" means the generation source identified on the physical path of e-tags, where defined points have been established through the affiliated registry, or a resource or system identified by the market operator of a centralized electricity market as the source of electricity assigned, designated, deemed, or attributed to be serving Washington electric load.
+(((ff))) (jj) "Source of generation" or "generation source" means the generation source identified on the physical path of e-tags, where defined points have been established through the affiliated registry.
 Imported electricity and wheels are disaggregated by the source on the e-tag, also referred to as the first point of receipt.